top of page

 IMG-0470.jpeg

-Robert Moor lives in British Columbia.
-A graduate of Brown University and the Arthur L. Carter School of Journalism at NYU, he has written for The New Yorker, New York Magazine, The New York Times, GQ, Harper’s, Granta, Outside, and n+1, among other publications.
-He wrote, reported, and narrated the podcast Joe Vs. Carole.
-On Trails is his first book.
-He is currently at work on a new book, entitled In Trees.
+Robert Moor lives in Halfmoon Bay, British Columbia.
+A graduate of Brown University and NYU, he has written for The New Yorker, New York Magazine, The New York Times, GQ, Harper’s, Granta, Outside, and n+1, among other publications.
+His work has garnered the Saroyan Prize, the National Outdoor Book Award, and the Pacific Northwest Book Award, in addition to multiple magazine awards.

 In The Press